 It’s late December, only days to Christmas.
 The kids are out of school and it’s dark already at 4:30 pm.
 All the lights burn in the kitchen where my husband is busy making sugar cookies with our girls.
-Flour dusts the counters and floors, and a delicious aroma fills the house.
-I’ve got emails toRead More
+Flour dusts the counters and floors.
+A delicious aroma fills the house.
+I’ve got work emails toRead More

 Every birth has a story, ripe for the telling, though the tale varies with the perspective of the teller.
 The closest view belongs to the mother; it is her body, after all, that houses the new life, she who evicts her burgeoning occupant.
 Spin the lens 180º and it is the father’s story.
 Once removedRead More